 It can be difficult for someone with limited mobility to step over the sides of a standard 14- to 19-inch high bathtub.
 For them, a walk-in bathtub may be an option.
 Taller and narrower than standard tubs, walk-in tubs are generally 48 to 60 inches in length, 28 to 36 inches wide, and 38 inches deep.
 They have watertight doors that are integrated into the tub wall.
 To access the tub, the user needs to just open the door and then step over a barrier that's usually only about 4 inches high.
 Some of these tubs have elevated transfer systems that allow you to transition into the tub directly from a wheelchair or walker, or to enter the tub via a lift.

 Like standard tubs, walk-in bathtubs are available in a wide range of sizes, styles and materials (a good one will have a steel frame covered by acrylic or fiberglass).
-Most will have handrails in compliance with the American Disabilities Act and a slip-resistant bottom, and most also will have a seat.
+Most will have handrails in compliance with the Americans with Disabilities Act (ADA) and a slip-resistant bottom, and most also will have a seat.
 Some have spa features with water or air jets that will provide a whirlpool action.
 Others have controls that will prevent the water from getting too hot.

 However, there are some usability issues that those interested in walk-in tub should be aware of.
 Because the door is located in the wall, the user must get into the tub and close the door before filling it, and they can't exit until the water drains.
 This can mean a chilly wait -- not to mention the impatience factor for some.
 Enhanced drain systems are available on some walk-in bathtubs that will empty the tub faster.
 Because walk-in tubs are generally taller than standard bathtubs, there is more tub to clean.